 © Federico Facchin – 2023 – Norway

-Emerging from the bait ball, a colossal 100-ton, 20-meter-long Fin whale commands attention, its mouth agape, propelling toward me.
+Emerging from the bait ball, a colossal 100-ton, 20-meter-long fin whale surges forward, mouth agape, commanding attention.

-Caught off guard, I’m ill-prepared for this unexpected spectacle.
-With a single breath, I free-dive a few meters to position myself for a better shot.
-What was, until a few seconds ago, a substantial bait ball is now just a memory, as the whale has claimed the majority of it.
+Caught off guard, I’m unprepared for this unexpected spectacle.
+With a single breath, I free-dive a few meters, repositioning myself for a better shot.
+What was a substantial bait ball just moments ago is now merely a memory—the whale has claimed most of it.

 IMAGE ABOVE: Fin whale (Balaenoptera physalus).